 Spring Activities Around Grand Rapids That Won’t Break the Bank

 There’s nothing like warmer weather and a little sunshine to inspire us to get out and explore!
-Fortunately, West Michigan has everything we need to release us from our cabin fever.
-I love that we can find indoor and outdoor ideas around town for our kids.
-Some days are “stop in the puddles and play” days and others are “stay high and dry” days.
+West Michigan has everything we need to relieve our cabin fever after a long winter.
+I love that we can find inexpensive indoor and outdoor ideas around town for our kids.

 From movies to museums, to music and more, there are a variety of affordable adventures to be had.

 We’ve broken up the list into two sections – activities that happen many times over spring, and activities that are date sensitive.